-Support for Fragile and Conflict Affected
+Support to Fragile and Conflict-Affected States

 The World Bank’s advice is needed most in situations of fragility, conflict, and violence (FCV), often characterized by insecurity, instability, and limited capacity, since public spending often covers a larger share of urgent needs and basic services.
 The World Bank Procurement Framework determines the fit-for-purpose procurement arrangements, while the Bank staff provide extensive support with implementation.
 For instance, the Middle East and North Africa team developed a Toolkit for Emergency Procurement for Recovery and Reconstruction.
-The toolkit facilitates adaptation of procurement procedures to enable the delivery of goods, services, and works in situations of urgent need and capacity constraints – especially, in recovery and reconstruction from natural and manmade disasters.
-The toolkit has been used in Iraq to reconstruct bridges around Mosul, and resulted in simplified procurement methods in emergencies, and in empowering the local private sector.
+The toolkit facilitates adaptation of procurement procedures to enable the delivery of goods, services, and works in situations of urgent need and capacity constraints – especially, in recovery and reconstruction from natural and man-made disasters.
+It has been used in Iraq to reconstruct bridges around Mosul and resulted in simplified procurement methods in emergencies, and in empowering the local private sector.

 A STEP Ahead for Efficient Procurement

-Electronic Government Procurement & Data Analytics
+Electronic Government Procurement

 The Procurement team has been helping modernize systems in all regions where the Bank works.
 Electronic Government Procurement (e-GP) has become a building block for greater data disclosure and advanced data analytics, which provides information that can be used for better project implementation and monitoring.
 There is a consistent recognition that eGP technologies reduce the transactional effort for most procurement processes.
 The team is also helping inform other emerging innovations in procurement, such as artificial intelligence, and distributed ledgers and blockchain.
 For example, the availability of machine-readable procurement data collected in e-GP systems provides the basis for procurement and contract data analytics.
-The team is also helping close to 50 percent of IDA countries implement e-procurement systems and conduct detailed data analytics, in order to increase efficiency of public spending and its categories, as well as identifying areas for improvement along the procurement cycle.
+The team is also helping close to 50 percent of IDA countries implement e-procurement systems and conduct detailed data analytics, in order to increase efficiency of public spending and mitigate corruption risks.

-The Bank is working with governments to harness the advancements in artificial intelligence and data analytics to offer a better understanding of the public spend volume and categories, detect inefficiencies and bottlenecks in procurement processes, and to automate the fraud detection in large data sets.
-In East Asia and the Pacific, for instance, in Indonesia, Philippines, and Thailand, comprehensive data analytics exercises resulted in actionable recommendations to better manage the use of public funds and increase the quality of procurement outcomes.
-In Europe and Central Asia, the Bank has supported an increasing number of countries, such as, Bulgaria, Ukraine, Georgia, Armenia, and Albania, in using indicators-driven data analytics as a tool to measure the performance of their procurement systems and promote evidence-based policy and decision making.
+The Bank is working with governments to harness the advancements in artificial intelligence and data analytics to offer a better understanding of the public spend volume and categories, detect inefficiencies and bottlenecks in procurement processes, and automate the fraud detection in large data sets.
+For instance, in Indonesia, Philippines, and Thailand, comprehensive data analytics exercises resulted in actionable recommendations to better manage the use of public funds and increase the quality of procurement outcomes.
+In Europe and Central Asia, the Bank has supported an increasing number of countries, such as, Romania, Bulgaria, Ukraine, Georgia, Armenia, and Albania, in using indicator-driven data analytics as a tool to measure the performance of their procurement systems and promote evidence-based policy and decision making.

 The World Bank promotes the integration of disruptive technology in public procurement processes.
 In addition to automating transactions, disruptive technologies may help better integrate e-GP systems with Financial Management systems, certify the completion of work or receipt of supplies, and control the flow of money through integrated payment systems.
 They may also be used to track evidence-based data on economic operators with unique identifiers, such as beneficial ownership, historical contract performance, or fraud detection.